kestra-io/docs/content/docs/configuration/index.md

 ### Indices Prefix

-The `kestra.elasticsearch.defaults.indice-prefix` configuration allows to change the prefix of the indices.
+The `kestra.elasticsearch.defaults.indicePrefix` configuration allows to change the prefix of the indices.
 By default, the prefix will be `kestra_`.

 For example, if you want to share a common Elasticsearch cluster for multiple instances of Kestra, add a different prefix for each instance as follows: